The Asynchronous DeGroot Dynamics: Introduction

 If the graph $G$ is directed, the time to consensus can be exponential (See Claim~\ref{claim:exp}), but when $G$ is a directed Eulerian graph (indegree equals outdegree at each vertex) we prove a polynomial upper bound in Corollary~\ref{cor:euler}.

-Our main contribution is showing that when the initial opinions are i.i.d., rather than arbitrary, and the graph has bounded degree, convergence to consensus is much faster if $n$ is large enough.
-We give a polylogarithmic upper bound for the consensus time in this setting. \begin{thm} Consider the DeGroot dynamics on a graph $G$ with $n$ vertices and maximal degree $\Delta$.
-Suppose that the initial opinions are $[0,1]$-valued i.i.d.\ random variables.
+Our main contribution is showing that when the initial opinions are i.i.d., rather than arbitrary, and the graph has a bounded degree, convergence to consensus is much faster if $n$ is large enough.
+We give a polylogarithmic upper bound for the consensus time in this setting. \begin{thm} Let $G$ be either a connected undirected graph or an Eulerian directed graph.
+Suppose that $G$ has $n$ vertices and maximal degree $\Delta$.
+Consider the DeGroot dynamics on $G$ with initial opinions being $[0,1]$-valued i.i.d.\ random variables.
 Then, there exists a universal constant $C>0$ such that for any $\eps >0$

-as long as $n$ is sufficiently large depending on $\Delta$. \end{thm} Without the assumption of bounded degree the consensus time can be polynomial in $n$ (see Claim~\ref{claim:n^2}).
-Theorem~\ref{cor:polylog} is a special case of the more general Theorem~\ref{thm:polylog}.
+as long as $n$ is sufficiently large depending on $\Delta$. \end{thm} Without the assumption of bounded degree, the consensus time can be polynomial in $n$ (see Claim~\ref{claim:n^2}).
+Theorem~\ref{cor:polylog} follows from a more general result, Theorem~\ref{thm:polylog}, and Remark~\ref{remark: polylog expectation}.
 The polylogarithmic upper bound given in Theorem~\ref{cor:polylog} cannot be improved in general.
-Indeed, in Claim~\ref{claim:lower bound} below we show that on the cycle graph, $\mathbb E[\tau _{\eps }]\ge C\eps ^{-4} \log ^2 n$ for any $\eps \ge n^{-1/9}$.
+Indeed, later in Claim~\ref{claim:lower bound}, we show that on the cycle graph, $\mathbb E[\tau _{\eps }]\ge C\eps ^{-4} \log ^2 n$ for any $\eps \ge n^{-1/9}$.

 Theorem~\ref{theorem: consensus} does not hold for infinite networks as stated.
 Claim~\ref{claim:initial} shows that for certain initial opinions convergence may fail.
-The following theorem provides a class of infinite networks to which Theorem~\ref{theorem: consensus} does extend.
+The following theorem provides a class of infinite networks and initial opinions to which Theorem~\ref{theorem: consensus} does extend.
 A more general result is given in Theorem~\ref{thm: convergence infinite network}.

-\begin{remark} On finite networks, the DeGroot dynamics is well defined through the updating rule \eqref{eq:degroot}.
-On infinite networks, a more subtle definition is required which is given in Definition~\ref{def: degroot}. \end{remark} \begin{thm} Consider the DeGroot dynamics on an infinite graph of bounded degree and suppose that the initial opinions are bounded i.i.d.\ random variables with expectation $\mu $.
+\begin{thm} Consider the DeGroot dynamics on an infinite, connected graph of bounded degree and suppose that the initial opinions are bounded i.i.d.\ random variables with expectation $\mu $.
 Then, for every $v\in V$

 \end{thm}

 The assumption of a bounded degree cannot be removed.
 Claim~\ref{claim:unbounded} provides an example of a graph of unbounded degree on which the opinions do not converge, even when the initial opinions are bounded i.i.d.\ random variables.